equinor/radix-cli/README.md

 ```
 General flags:
   -k, --cluster string           Set cluster to override context
   -c, --context string           Use context production|playground|development regardless of current context
-  -e, --environment string   The API environment to run with (default "prod")
+  -e, --api-environment string   The API environment to run with (default "prod")
       --from-config              Read and use radix config from file as context
   -h, --help                     help for rx
       --token-environment        Take the token from environment variable APP_SERVICE_ACCOUNT_TOKEN
       --token-stdin              Take the token from stdin
 ```

 ## Generate client stubs